zambiazzi/zambiazzi/README.md

 ### Hi there!
 My name is Lucas

 - 🔭 I'm currently seeking my first profissional oportunity as a professional Software Developer
-- 📚 Studying for a Bachelor's degree in Software Engineering (1/8)
+- 📚 Studying for a Technical degree in Software Development
 - 🌱 Studyng C#

 Languages and technologies where I have more expertise.